-During FY22, SHIP counselors assisted approximately 90,000 beneficiaries using a hybrid approach of in-person and remote online counseling due to the ongoing COVID-19 pandemic.
-When counselors were unable to meet in person, they performed their advocacy and assistance through Skype, Zoom, telephone, and email to give peace of mind to their clients regarding their best options for insurance.
-SHIP also provided outreach and education to individuals during community webinars, drive-through health fairs, vaccination clinics, and food pantry pickups.
+During FY23, overall, SHIP counselors assisted approximately 92,000 beneficiaries using a hybrid approach of in-person and remote online counseling.
+SHIP also provided outreach and education to over 86,000 individuals during community webinars, drive-through health fairs, vaccination clinics, and food pantry pickups.
 Also, face-to-face events were offered this past year and were popular with retiree organizations and township offices.

-The Senior HelpLine and the Medicare Service Center referred beneficiaries to more than 300 SHIP certified sites for assistance in their communities.
+The Senior HelpLine and the 1-800 Medicare Customer Service Center referred beneficiaries to more than 300 SHIP certified sites for assistance in their communities.
 Counseling at the local level is performed in many languages to help alleviate health disparities that exist due to cultural differences.
 In addition, counselors who work for the Centers for Independent Living (CILs) are able to reach the disabled Medicare population and screen for various other services that may improve the quality of life for individuals in Illinois.